e4lejandr0/WORKSHOP-IPC144/2018-03-13/student/README.md

-In order to compile a program made of several c file we need to pass them to the compiler as:
+In order to compile a program made of several C files we need to pass them to the compiler as:

 ```bash